jgraph/svg2xml/README.md

 SVG to XML mxGraph stencil definition translation tool.
 This was created for internal use, so there are lots of things unfinished.

+To compile and run this, use ant or the commands below.

 Compile
 =======